nnsW3/lido-dao/docs/scratch-deploy.md

 - local (basically any node at http://127.0.0.1:8545);
 - Holešky testnet.

-Each is described in the details in the sections below.
+Each is described in detail in the sections below.

 > NB: Aragon UI for Lido DAO is to be deprecated and replaced by a custom solution, thus not included in the deployment script.